Beastea3/bas-doc-site/tutorials/make_attestation.md

 Depending on your requirements and level of technical expertise, there are multiple methods available for creating attestations on BAS:

-- BAS SDK: Designed for developers who are building decentralized applications (dapps) or integrating attestations into existing platforms.
+- BAS SDK: Designed for developers who are building decentralized applications (D-apps) or integrating attestations into existing platforms.
 - Direct Contract Interaction: For those who prefer maximum flexibility and are comfortable interacting directly with BNB smart contracts.
 - BASScan Website: The most user-friendly option for creating attestations without any coding required.